rzel/jNV/journal.md

 Fri Apr 19 18:19:13 2013 : Found another issue that is a consequence of the "hit enter to search" simplification: scrolling up and down the search list updates the title. shift tab to the title box leaves the last browsed title as-is. must at least select all text so it can be replaced easily.

+Fri Apr 19 18:34:37 2013 : code in branch show_lastModified looks good to be merged.